False Teachers Distort Jesus

 Repentance is Not Enough is a Lie

 John Mulinde is not alone in his false perversion of the Gospel message.
-There are many people preaching this version of the gospel out there today and its been a consistent threat to Christians since Jesus walked the Earth.
-It is compelling to our flesh, yes, emotional, sure, effective in getting people to try harder, sure, but it’s counter to the message of Jesus.
+There are many people preaching this version of the gospel out there today.
+It has been a consistent threat to Christians since Jesus walked the Earth.
+It is compelling to our flesh, yes, emotional, sure.
+It is a great message to get people to try harder, sure, but it’s counter to the message of Jesus.

 The message of the Bible is pretty simple.
 In regards to keeping the Law, God says that it is impossible for man on his own to do.
 The Law is perfect and holy, but man is sinful and will sin no matter how hard we try not to sin.
-We are fallen and therefore imperfect and can never be good enough for God as a result.
+We are fallen and therefore imperfect.
+We can never be good enough for God as a result.
 Jesus says come anyway and I will bless you.
 Jesus sets us free from this nonsense.
 Grace Means Freedom!

 The Apostle Paul Tried to be Perfect too